tusssars11/Equitable-AI-for-Dermatology/README.md

 **Address the following:**

 * What are some of the limitations of your model?
+Limitations could include the reliance of the single pre-trained model used.
+Also, even using class weights, the model’s performance is heavily dependent on the quality and diversity of the training data we were provided.

 * What would you do differently with more time/resources?
+If we had better processes, we would adjust the model parameters (such as increasing the number of epochs) and/or increase the amount of data processed to improve predictions.
+We would like to explore more model options in order to improve prediction.
+Have a better understanding of how different skin types affect the prediction.

 * What additional datasets or techniques would you explore?
+TODO

 ---